 -

-Any detected violations will introduce possible health concerns.
+Any detected violations may pose health risks.

 -